wgroeneveld/brainbaking/content/post/phd-iteration-2.md

 ### Knowing what to work with

-To be able to uniquely contribute to software engineering education research, I want to combine insights from multiple disciplines.
+To be able to uniquely contribute to software engineering education research, the aim is to combine insights across multiple disciplines.
 I'm an avid philosophy and psychology reader and recognize the need for integration of certain key principles from these worlds into a more technical, engineering world.

 Let's try to create an overview of important work in each area that would translate well into engineering education: